Joeseff6/SongNSeek/worklog_joy/worklog.md

 # Joy Umoekpo

+## Wed Mar 24 2021
+- Will work on Handlebars

+## Tues Mar 23 2021
+- Continued working on Login and Sign in files

+## Mon Mar 22 2021
+- Started working on Login and Sign in files

+## Sun Mar 21 2021
+- Finished homepage html for now

 ## Sat Mar 20 2021
 - Continued working on homepage in handlebars
 - Started working on login and sign up pages in handlebars